mathscapes/website/index.md

 <hr/>

 ## <ion-icon name="list-box"></ion-icon> Notes
-Notes is where we publish about our current projects and activities, including insights into our design approach and practice.
+<p style="max-width: 500px;">Notes is where we publish about our current projects and activities, including insights into our design approach and practice.</p>

 <div class="posts">
 <table style="width=100%">